muskanmanav16/MAP-D/README.md

 ## How to use MAP-D

+#### Docker

+Do we need to explain scispacy installation etc. if Docker is already containerizing everything

 #### scispacy Installation
 Installing scispacy requires two steps: installing the library and intalling the models.
 To install the library, run:
 ```bash